contagon/handbook/handbook/11-young-women.md

 The bishop calls and sets apart an adult woman to serve as the ward Young Women president.
 If the unit is large enough, she recommends one or two adult women to be called as her counselors (see [chapter 30](30-callings-in-the-church.md)).
 The bishopric considers her recommendations and extends the callings.

-](/study/manual/general-handbook/0-introductory-overview?lang=eng&id=title_number3#title_number3)  In a small unit, the Young Women president may be the only called adult leader in the Young Women organization.
+[[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) In a small unit, the Young Women president may be the only called adult leader in the Young Women organization.
 In this case, she works with parents to organize instruction and activities for the young women.
 She also ensures that at least two responsible adults are present at all meetings and activities.
 When possible, counselors and a secretary should be called.

 If a branch does not have a Young Women president, the Relief Society president may organize instruction for the young women until a Young Women president is called.

-!
-Imagewoman and young woman talking
 The Young Women president has the following responsibilities.
 Her counselors assist her.

 * Serve on the ward council.
 She serves as (1) a ward council member who helps address needs in the ward and find solutions and (2) a representative of the Young Women (see [29.2.5](29-meetings-in-the-church.md#2925-ward-council-meeting)).